e271828e/Flight.jl/docs/notes/design/framework_spec.md

 model types make rendered output unreadable) and the `SimulationTermination` machinery, which §15.5 replaces.

-### 15.1 Reporting policy: batch the checks, fail the evaluations fast
+### 15.1 Reporting policy: collect the checks, fail the evaluations fast

 The fail-fast vs. compiler-style question dissolves once the build's failure sites are split into their two populations: